adam-ht/Lentosh/README.md

   <li>Card reader (I don't need it now so I will fix it later)</li>
   <li>WiFi and Bluetooth (I'm gonna change this wifi card for some intel card)</li>
 </details>
+You need to use one of three SMBIOS listed in NootedRed guide, I use Macbook Pro 16,3 SMBIOS, but feel free to experiment

+## Guys this EFI won't work for all of you so take it as a help for your setup

 # Credits
 - [Acidanthera](https://github.com/acidanthera) for OpenCore package and many of needed kexts